saamiyaAqeel/rime/README.md

 http://localhost:3000/`.

 ### Starting the servers (Linux / Unix / Macos / Windows Subsystem for Linux)
+You can run RIME directly without Docker.
 Set the PYTHON variable to your version of Python and run `run_dev.sh`.

     $ PYTHON=python3 ./run_dev.sh